When all you have in your toolbox is a hammer, everything starts to look like a nail.

 As a gun owner you are going to be held to a higher standard for self-control and wisdom, meaning you should not and cannot wander around with a short fuse.

-Law enforcement, judges, the general public – they will all expect you to be the level-headed one, and rightfully so.
+Law enforcement, judges, the general public, etc. will all expect you to be the level-headed one, and rightfully so.
 Introducing a gun into the situation should be considered the last resort, not the first.

 If someone is yelling at you angrily, don’t respond by hurling curse words and insults at them.